chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 ![Scene tab](../img/getting_started/render/scene.png)

-After loading the selected chunks the centeral pane should auto switch to the Render Preview and the bottom progress bar should be filled.
+After loading the selected chunks the central pane should auto switch to the Render Preview and the bottom progress bar should be filled.
 The time it takes to load increases with the number of chunks.

 ### A few settings to change...